-A guided walk around the farm will then lead you into a process of intuitive drawing.
+A guided walk around Wakelyns will then lead you into a process of intuitive drawing.
 Just like making a recipe from scratch, we will be working with the visual form through a series of playful and freeing drawing exercises.
-We will lay emphasis on our connection to the land and the food growing aroud us through breath and felt sensation, exploring the process of moving around the paper.
+Through inks made from trees and plants on the farm, we will lay emphasis on our connection to the land through breath and felt sensation, exploring the process of moving around the paper.
 We will blur the hidden lines between representation and abstraction, paying attention to moments in between each breath as opposed to the image that is unfolding.

 We are here to open up the whole idea of what it means to draw and ultimately, to create.

-Henrietta and her team will then nourish us with lunch with food grown in the crop and tree alleys of the agroforestry system and directly traded from food producing friends nearby.
-There will be an opportunity to hear more about the ingredients, the growing and processing and how this diverse way of farming inspires how the bakery team work.
+Henrietta and Maisie will then nourish us with lunch with food grown in the crop and tree alleys of the agroforestry system and directly traded from food producing friends nearby.
+There will be an opportunity to hear more about the ingredients, the growing and processing and how this diverse way of farming inspires not only how the bakery team work, but every part our lives.
 Ultimately, the creative process of baking and cooking connect us to the land, each other and ourselves.
 Henrietta will talk about how vital these creative connections are in the work that the bakery does, whilst also explaining its place in the wider projects at Wakelyns.